rclone/rclone/docs/content/chunker.md

 guarantee given hash for all files.
 If wrapped remote doesn't support it, chunker will then add metadata to all files, even small.
 However, this can double the amount of small files in storage and incur additional service charges.
+You can even use chunker to force md5/sha1 support in any other remote at expence of sidecar meta objects by setting eg. `chunk_type=sha1all` to force hashsums and `chunk_size=1P` to effectively disable chunking.

 Normally, when a file is copied to chunker controlled remote, chunker will ask the file source for compatible file hash and revert to on-the-fly